spectrocloud/librarium/content/docs/06-integrations/00-ubuntu.md

 #### Add Custom Files

-You can create custom files before kubeadm is initialized.
-Files defined in the `files` section can be used before the `preKubeadmCommands` and `postKubeadmCommands` are executed during runtime.
-This means that the file creation process takes place before the invocation of kubeadm commands.
+You can create custom files that you define in the `files` section that precedes the `preKubeadmCommands` and `postKubeadmCommands` sections.
+The files are invoked during runtime.

 <br />